Chair, HospitalityReal Estate and Land Use

 Los Angeles Direct: 310.312.4217 General: 310.312.4000 Fax: 310.312.4224

-University of California at Los Angeles, J.D., 1972.Order of the Coif.Managing Editor, UCLA Law Review.
+University of California at Los Angeles, J.D.Order of the Coif.Managing Editor, UCLA Law Review.

-Timi Hallem is a partner in the firm's Los Angeles office, a member of the Real Estate & Land Use Practice Group and the Cochair of the Hospitality Practice Group.
+Timi Hallem is a partner in the firm's Los Angeles office, a member of the Real Estate and Land Use practice group and the chair of the Hospitality practice group.
 With over 30 years of real estate law experience, she has earned a reputation as the lawyer to whom clients turn with their most challenging projects.
 Ms. Hallem's practice covers all aspects of real property and hotel ownership and development, including acquisition, entitlement, development, financing, leasing and disposition.
 She has a depth of experience in all types of real estate projects, including hospitality, commercial, industrial, residential, public/private development, and mixed-use projects.

 Ms. Hallem is the founder and chair of the firm's Women's Initiative, a program that uniquely combines firm-wide support networks, business coaching and other instructive programs, and innovative policies to help women at Manatt and its clients overcome the professional and personal challenges that too often become barriers to their success.
 She has been repeatedly recognized by Real Estate Southern California as "One of SoCal's Most Influential Women in Real Estate" and has been included in the list of The Best Lawyers in America every year since 2006.

-Represented a hotel developer in developing resort and conference hotels in California and other western states, including obtaining all governmental approvals, including the California Coastal Commission, required for Terranea, a 582-room hotel located on 102 acres overlooking the Pacific Ocean, and in the negotiation and documentation of the financing for the resort.
+Represented a hotel developer in developing resort and conference hotels in California and other western states, including obtaining all governmental approvals, including the California Coastal Commission, required for Terranea, a 582-room hotel located on 102 acres overlooking the Pacific Ocean, and negotiating a ground lease and related documents with the University of California, San Diego for the development of the Estancia La Jolla Hotel.

 Represented Lowe Enterprises, Inc., in the negotiation and documentation of a disposition and development agreement and ground lease with Orange County, California, for the development of 100 acres owned by Orange County adjacent to the Great Park in Irvine, California, and formerly part of the El Toro Marine Air Base.